Chris FollinBy Chris Follin

 • Connections are clean, tight, and away from moving parts.

-• Battery charges without heat, smell, or leakage.
+• Battery charges without heat, smell, leakage, or aggressive venting.

-• Battery is frozen, cracked, leaking, swollen, or very hot.
+• Battery is frozen, cracked, leaking, swollen, hot, or rotten-smelling.

 • The battery reaches "full" but dies again quickly.

 Charging is a slow diagnostic process.
-If you have to force it, something is probably wrong.
+If you have to force it, something is probably wrong, and the charger is often trying to tell you that.